Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks: Enhancing BeamTransFuser Adaptability via Model Compression and Modality Generation

 We illustrate the entire pruning process with the following example.
 First, we compute the KL divergence for all candidate pruning components to assess their importance.
 This results in a list of importance scores for all components.
 Given a target compression ratio of 10\%, we set the global pruning ratio as $r = 0.1$.
-Subsequently, each block prunes its least important parameters in proportion to its own parameter count, such that the total number of pruned parameters across all blocks aligns with the global 10\% pruning budget.
+Subsequently, pruning is performed within each block according to the corresponding importance scores, while the overall pruning process is coordinated to satisfy the global 10\% compression target.
 After pruning, we fine-tune the model using the same training dataset to recover potential performance degradation and ensure stable convergence.